kamounation/owl/README.md

     if (!body.name)
     return next(
-    	new OwlFactory.AppRes(
+    	new Dolph.AppRes(
-    		OwlFactory.httpStatus.BAD_REQUEST,
+    		Dolph.httpStatus.BAD_REQUEST,
     		'error, provide name in json'
     	)
     );

 ## HttpStatus

 The `httpStatus` object is an object containing commonly used HTTP status codes as properties.
-You can use these to set the status code of your custom error responses.
+You can use this to set the status code of your custom error responses.
+It is just an export of the original http-status package, here [https://github.com/adaltas/node-http-status]

 Here's an example of how you can use it:

-    new OwlFactory.AppRes(OwlFactory.httpStatus.BAD_REQUEST, 'error message')
+    new Dolph.AppRes(Dolph.httpStatus.BAD_REQUEST, 'error message')

 ## License